rainlanguage/arb-bot/README.md

 # gas coverage percentage for each transaction to be considered profitable to be submitted
 GAS_COVER="100"

-# respect 0x monthly rate limit
+# 0x monthly rate limit number, if not specified will not respect 0x monthly rate limit
-MONTHLY_RATELIMIT="true"
+MONTHLY_RATELIMIT=200000

 # option to use old version of arb contract for 0x mode, i.e dedicated 0x arb contract
 USE_ZEROEX_ARB="false"